 “He is intelligent, available and very down-to-earth.
 He provides high-quality work and is very professional.”
 Chambers & Partners 2017

-Most of Gwilym Harbottle’s practice is in IP and Media and Entertainment.
-His IP practice covers copyright and related rights (a particular expertise), trade marks and passing off, designs and data protection (including the GDPR).
+Most of Gwilym Harbottle’s practice is in soft IP and Media and Entertainment.
+His IP practice covers copyright and related rights (a particular expertise), trade marks and passing off, designs and data protection.
 He draws on both his IP and his Chancery/Commercial expertise when acting in Media and Entertainment disputes.

 He has advised and represented many of the leading copyright collecting societies and major brand owners.
 Recent interesting cases have concerned cartoons, film co-production agreements, streamripping, cyberlockers, NFTs and online review sites.

 He has extensive experience in High Court and IPEC litigation but has also been instructed in the Copyright Tribunal, as an expert witness on UK copyright law and by trade bodies to advise on proposed and new legislative developments.